matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 well as claiming namespaces of rooms for explicit interest.
 However, not all EDUs are associated with a single room (presence, etc).

-If the EDU is capable of being associated to a particular room, it should be sent to the appservice under the same rules as regular events (interest in the room means sending it).
+If the EDU is capable of being associated to a particular room (i.e. `m.typing` and `m.receipt`), it should be sent to the appservice under the same rules as regular events (interest in the room means sending it).
 For EDUs which are not associated with a particular room, the appservice receives the EDU if it contextually *would* apply.
 For example, a presence update for a user an appservice